-Sociopaths are masters of disguise masquerading around as fully functioning human beings when in fact they are really just emotionally hollowed out versions of human beings pretending to have feelings and a conscience.
+Sociopaths are masters of disguise masquerading around as fully-functioning human beings when in fact they are really just emotionally hollowed out versions of human beings pretending they have feelings and a conscience.
 How they pull this off is that they are consummate actors who have learned how to externally mimic human emotions they don’t actually feel inside.

 This is kinda scary because it means that anyone could be a sociopath.
 Your husband, your parent, your child’s boyfriend or girlfriend.
 Even your best friend could be a remorseless sociopath, and you wouldn’t even know it until it’s too late.
 Oh my!

 What Do Sociopaths Want?

 “The ultimate purpose of every sociopath’s life is to do whatever it takes to get what he or she wants at that moment.
 Since they do not understand love, they view other people as objects to be obtained, used, and then discarded.
 And so in all their interactions with others, they follow a particular pattern—idealize, devalue, and discard—over and over and over again.”